2001 Tampa Bay Buccaneers season: Week 16: New Orleans Saints (won 48–21)

-After hitting their low point the previous week, Tampa Bay rebounded during Christmas week with a record-setting performance against the visiting Saints.
+After hitting their low point the previous week, Tampa Bay rebounded during Christmas week with a record-setting performance against the visiting Saints who would become their future rival in the new NFC South division the following year in wake of the league realignment.
 Aaron Stecker took back the opening kickoff a then-franchise record 86 yards, but failed to make the endzone, continuing the Buccaneers' then-streak of never having a kickoff returned for a touchdown.
 Though he was tackled, the long return was not for naught, as two plays later, Brad Johnson connected with Karl Williams for a 14-yard touchdown, and a lead the Buccaneers never surrendered.

 In the first half, Williams, Mike Alstott and Warrick Dunn each scored touchdowns, while Martin Gramatica added three field goals.
 The Buccaneers took a 30–0 lead into halftime.
 The scoring continued into the second half, and the Saints finally got onto the board.
 With 2 minutes remaining in the game, Ronde Barber intercepted Aaron Brooks pass, and returned it 36 yards for an "icing-on-the-cake" touchdown.
 Adding a little insult to injury, back-up quarterback Shaun King attempted a two-point conversion, and with its success, the Buccaneers tied the franchise record for most points in a game at 48.

 The win improved Tampa Bay's record to 8–6, and put them in control of a wild card spot.
 One win in the final two games (coupled with an Atlanta loss) would send the Buccaneers to the playoffs.